Accelerated Master’s Degree in Criminal Justice

 If you have any questions about the Accelerated Master's Degree Program in Criminal Justice, don't hesitate to get in touch!
 I'm always happy to help.

-Interim Chair and Associate Professor of Criminal Justice and Legal Studies
+Interim Graduate Program Director and Assistant Professor of Criminal Justice and Legal Studies